ktarbet/ktarbet.github.io/horse/valdez.md

  * your toes should be pointed toward the horses from shoulder.
  * if you horse is almost setup perfect don't fuss too much you may make it worse
  * pick your battles - it is ok to loose 1/2 point you can make up somewhere else
- * never hide behind your horse  (keep your eyes on the judge step away from the horse
+ * never hide behind your horse  (keep your eyes on the judge step away from the horse)
  * turn into the horse so the horse is moving away from you
+ * stand far enough in front so he can see your whole horse.
 ## Equitation

 In Equaitation your horsemanship is being judged.
 In this dance where you are on the back of a horse and you need to sit up in the saddle and keep that position.
 When you stop keep your posture with hands down low and pull reigns into your belly button.